theknarf-experiments/homeautomation/Readme.md

-# Home automation
+# Home lab / home automation

-A bunch of scripts for setting up and running home automation stuff
+A bunch of scripts for setting up and running my Raspberry PI's

 ## First time setup

 - Run `./setup`

-- Go into `packages/traefik` and run `docker-compose up -d`
+- `docker compose up -d`

-- Then go into any other package and start it as well
+It's useful to run `docker compose config` to double check that the config is correct (with env variables)

+Some stuff is in its own profile, to start it run ex. `docker compose --profile comic up -d`